Exercise 2 - Vector data via OGC API - Features

 It may be helpful to open the dataset in QGIS while adding and updating your pygeoapi server to easily evaluate table attributes, names, spatial properties and CRS.

-Let's add the file workshop/exercises/data/osm_places_kosovo.gpkg
+Let's add the file workshop/exercises/data/cp-tartu2.gpkg.zip

 :